Analytics & Reporting

 4

 Some users complete onboarding and then go quiet.
-This identifies that cohort, how large it is, when they drop off, and what a re-engagement strategy could look like.
+This step identifies that cohort, measures it, and profiles when and where users go inactive after the onboarding flow ends.

 Prompt